Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 ---

-## 5. txwatcher Monitors Transaction Confirmation
+### 5. TxWatcher Monitors Transaction Confirmation

 A background service, referred to as **txwatcher**, continuously polls the blockchain to monitor the status of transactions recorded in `pending_transactions`.